-• ASI launched its first mobile application providing lamb and wool market information to anyone with a smartphone or tablet.
+• In early 2013, ASI launched its first mobile application providing lamb and wool market information to anyone with a smartphone or tablet.
 The free market app is available for both Apple and Android operating systems.
+This year, requested enhancements were added to the market app.